avinash11230/GPT-from-Scratch/README.md

 what it's doing.

-Trained on Tiny Shakespeare with either a character-level tokenizer or a from-scratch Byte-Pair Encoding (BPE) tokenizer, all implemented in this repo.
+Trained on Tiny Shakespeare with either a character-level tokenizer or a from-scratch Byte-Pair Encoding (BPE) tokenizer, all implemented in this repository.

 ---